 Across our network, the Enever Group and Business Business Business, we work with a number of networks and affiliate marketing programs.

 So, in this post I thought I would share the networks that work for us when finding affiliate relationships.

 Affiliate Marketing for Beginners

 First, a refresher: What is an affiliate relationship?

 Affiliate marketing, at its core, is about partnerships.

-In essence, websites or influencers promoting the works, products or services of other and in return they get a commission for the value they drive for those merchants (typically sales or leads).
+Websites or influencers promoting the works, products or services of others and in return they get a commission for the value they drive for those merchants (typically sales or leads).